yuanmingqi/tamc2024/docs/index.md

 # **Overview**

-Theory and Applications of Models of Computation (TAMC) is a series of annual conferences that aims at bringing together a wide range of researchers with interests in computational theory and its applications.
+Theory and Applications of Models of Computation (TAMC) is a series of annual conferences that aims to bring together a wide range of researchers with interests in computational theory and its applications.
 These conferences have a strong interdisciplinary character and are distinguished by an appreciation of mathematical depth and scientific approaches.

 Some of the most important theoretical aspects of a model of computation are its power, generality, simplicity, synthesizability, verifiability, and expressiveness.
 The TAMC series of conferences explore the algorithmic foundations, computational methods, and computing devices to meet the rapidly emerging challenges of complexity, scalability, sustainability, and interoperability, with wide-ranging impacts on virtually every aspect of human endeavor.